stackitcloud/terraform-provider-stackit/docs/resources/sqlserverflex_instance.md

 page_title: "stackit_sqlserverflex_instance Resource - stackit"
 subcategory: ""
 description: |-
   SQLServer Flex instance resource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
 ---

 # stackit_sqlserverflex_instance (Resource)

 SQLServer Flex instance resource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.

 ## Example Usage